bcatalfo/Math-Solutions/docs/Koh-Dong-Tay-Introduction-to-Graph-Theory/Chapter-1.md

 Of course its size is $50$ because it has $10$ nodes each of which is incident with $5$ edges.

 ---

+Among the (simple) graphs $G$ of a fixed order $n$, at one extreme, the null graph $N_n$ contains no edges (the least possible size).
+At the other extreme, we may ask:

+**Question 1.3.5.** &nbsp; &nbsp; What is the largest possible size that $G$ can have?
+Which graph has its size attaining this largest possible number?